COVID-19 Information Resident Resources Business Resources Genesee Connects

 Before traveling check the CDC's most recent travel advisories.

 |Coping with Stress

-The current Coronavirus situation has produced anxiety, stress, and worry for many individuals.
+The pandemic has produced anxiety, stress, and worry for many individuals.
 This is a natural response to dealing with an emergency.
 Fear about the virus can be overwhelming, and stress can cause problems with sleeping, eating, and the worsening of chronic health conditions.
 It is important to take steps to help manage stress.